gbv/validation-api-ws/README.md

 ## Configuration

-If local file `config.json` exist, it is used for configuration, otherwise [default configuration](config.default.json) is used.
+The [default configuration](config.default.json) contains some base formats.
+To defined the application profiles to be checked against, create a configuration file in JSON format at `config.json` in the current directory or in the local subdirectory `config`.
+It is also possible to pass the location of config file or directory with argument `--config` at startup.

-Configuration must contain key `profiles` with a list of profile objects, each having a unique `id` and a list of `checks`.
+The configuration file must contain field `profiles` with a list of profile objects, each having a unique `id` and a list of `checks`.
 See [profiles configuration JSON Schema](lib/validate/profiles-schema.json) for details.
 Additional config fields include:

 - `title` (title of the webservice) is set to "Validation Service" by default.
 - `port` (numeric port to run the webservice) is set to 7007 by default.